 IMAGES FROM AROUND DUFFERIN AVE AND RICHMOND STREET

-I took quite a few images around Dufferin Ave & Richmond St. The light was changing quite quickly as the sun was going down.
+I took quite a few images around Dufferin Ave & Richmond St. The light was changing quite quickly as the sun was going down (typical in architectural photography).
 Normally, I’d be using my trusty tripod for sharper images, but I am quite happy with how the handheld photos turned out.
 Next time, I’ll be armed with the tripod and tilt-shift lens with the objective to capture only a couple of images that consist of the compositions I explored.

 I also took a number of photos looking up at the progress of the construction.
 I especially liked trying to include a softer element like the tree: